timescale/docs/timescaledb/how-to-guides/install-timescaledb-toolkit.md

 Toolkit first, follow the instructions provided at the GitHub repo to [install it from source][install-source].

-[Timescale Forge]: /timescale-forge/:currentVersion:/
+[Timescale Cloud]: /cloud/:currentVersion:/
-[Timescale Cloud]: /timescale-cloud/:currentVersion:/
+[MST]: /mst/:currentVersion:/
 [install-source]: https://github.com/timescale/timescaledb-toolkit#-installing-from-source